cybermaggedon/ixbrl-reporter/docs/config.md

 ```

 The entry point is the `report` element, at the top.
 When calling
-`gnucash-ixbrl` you have to specify this entry point.
+`ixbrl-reporter` you have to specify this entry point.
 `report` is a composite which includes two other elements, `balance-sheet`
 and `notes`.
 The `balance-sheet` demonstrates nested elements by
 including a `worksheet` element within a `page` element.